• Beef Bones for Broth

 Product description

-Chef Valentine Warner says "bones are an essential for my freezer when the mean months of winter set in as I’m prone to long for a simple broth of roasted bone, at its most complicated with a little pearl barley included.
+Beef bones for broth are an essential in my freezer when the mean months of winter set in.
+I’m prone to long for a simple broth of roasted bone, at its most complicated with a little pearl barley included.

-While classic French cooking will see carrots, fresh parsley, onions, celery and tomato paste being added, I largely find this great trooping into the pot unnecessary.
-Having roasted the bones I will likely only add sea salt to the stock with maybe an onion or two at most.
-Having said that and was I to set about a very French demi-glace stock for further sauce purposes and I might be tempted to add more bits and bobs as tradition dictates.
+While classic French cooking might call for carrots, fresh parsley, onions, celery, and tomato purée, I largely find this great trooping into the pot unnecessary.
+Having roasted the bones, I’ll likely add only sea salt flakes, and maybe an onion or two at most.
+That said, if I were setting about a proper French demi-glace for sauce-making, I might be tempted to add a few more bits and bobs, as tradition dictates.

-Beef bones can make a very good Japanese ramen noodle stock, pork bones being the more usual base.
-When preparing, an onion or two heavily charred and smoked over the barbecue plus a few charred shiitake mushrooms will lend extra magic to the stock.
+Beef bones also make a very good Japanese ramen noodle stock, though pork bones are the more usual base.
+For this, I’ll often add an onion or two, heavily charred and smoked over the barbecue, plus a few charred shiitake mushrooms - these lend extra magic to the broth.

-A Chinese spicy and sour beef soup containing lots of chillies and vinegar will see you sweat so heavily that on lucky completion of the bowl you may feel that your third eye has been cleaned and your fortunes will come true.
+A Chinese-style spicy and sour beef soup, full of chillies and vinegar, will have you sweating so much that, upon lucky completion of the bowl, you may feel your third eye has been cleaned and your fortunes are due to turn.

 Ingredients